16033jhc/audio-meter/README.md

 # audio-visualiser
-A real-time audio visualiser with the ability to display total volume and specific frequency ranges.
+A real-time audio analyser with the ability to display total volume of an input source.